 (b) Measures other than those listed under staff rule 10.2 (a) shall not be considered to be disciplinary measures within the meaning of the present rule.
 These include, but are not limited to, the following administrative measures:

 (i) Written or oral reprimand;

-- (ii) Recovery of monies owed to the Organization; - (iii) Administrative leave with or without pay pursuant to staff rule 10.4.
+(ii) Recovery of monies owed to the Organization;

+(iii) Administrative leave with full or partial pay or without pay pursuant to staff rule 10.4.